Catholic Sacred Art in Puerto Rico

 “Among all the arguments that were made for and against traveling to the Moon, nobody mentioned the possibility that the best reason would be simply to observe ourselves.”

 Undeniably, that turned out to be the reason.
-In other words to see ourselves from outside as planet.
+In other words, to see ourselves from outside as a planet.
 Thus, when we received the photo of our planet, it was a global revelation that changed the way we think.
-Thereafter our consciousness has never been the same.
-Specifically, we saw ourselves as we really are; that is, alone in the vast darkness of space; small, delicate, resplendent with life and divine beauty.
+Thereafter, our consciousness has never been the same.
+Specifically, we saw ourselves as we truly are: alone in the vast darkness of space, small, delicate, resplendent with life and divine beauty.
 Through Him all things were made.

 To clarify, it was not until the beginning of the 70’s that we began to think about ethics and care of the environment.
 Generally, only mystics and environmentalists had commented on this.
-However, since then everything has changed.
-Significantly, the world has responded with a lot of important reflections.
-Moreover, we now have the scientific tools, the philosophical and ethical thinking to begin to reason about our responsibility regarding the environment.
+However, since then, everything has changed.
+Notably, the world has responded with numerous vital reflections.
+Moreover, we now have the scientific tools and the philosophical and ethical thinking to begin to reason about our responsibility regarding the environment.

 On Earth as it is in Heaven